 The 42-mile Rae Lakes Loop in Kings Canyon Sequoia National Park, is for some, the definition of type 2 fun.
 With bears, rattlesnakes, mosquitos, a glacial pass, and washed out bridges there was never a dull moment.
-Though, these are the same unforgettable views that inspired Ansel Adams and John Muir and might just be worth the adventure.
+Though, these are the same unforgettable views that inspired Ansel Adams might just be worth the adventure.

 - Distance: 41.2 miles